6 Signs You Should Consider Working in Web Development

 You’re the curious type and you’re ready to take on new opportunities—ones that align closer with your skills and interests.
 Maybe you like the technical side of your current job but are craving more creativity.
 Or perhaps you desire something more analytical.

 Your unique blend of skills has you considering a career in web development.
 And who could blame you?
-The future is bright for web developers, with jobs expected to increase 27 percent through 2024, according to the Bureau of Labor Statistics (BLS).
-This is nearly four times the average rate of all occupations.
+The future is bright for web developers, with employment of developers projected to increase 15 percent through 2026, according to the Bureau of Labor Statistics (BLS).
+This is just over double the average rate of employment growth for all occupations.

 "If you want to build the future, work in web development."